The Superior Spider-Man: Volume 3: The Superior Spider-Man Returns and 2023 relaunch

+While Parker is fighting Super Nova, Spider-Boy goes to Parker Labs and becomes infected by Spiders-Man's remaining spiders.
+Using Spider-Boy's ability to communicate with other arachnids, they spread the hive mind throughout every resident of New York City, almost like Spider-Island.
+Spider-Boy takes on the persona, Superior Spider-Boy.
+Eventually Otto and Spider-Man trap Super Nova back in a new dodecahedron trap.
+Otto plans to sacrifice her to create an unlimited power source, to Parker's objection.
+Anna Maria pretends to be possessed by the hive mind, driving Otto to regret the entire plot and uses the neurolitic brain scanner to reverse the hive mind, but also erase his recent memories, which include him being Superior Spier-Man, trapping Estrella, and being in love with Anna Marconi.
+Super Nova decides not to exact revenge on Otto since he doesn't remember her, so killing him would be uneventful.
+Spider-Man lets Otto escape since he did save the city, but as he leaves he tells Anna Maria that he has no idea who she is, but she responds, "I have a pretty good idea who you are now".

 Annuals

 Two Superior Spider-Man annuals were published during the series' run.
 The first one was written by Christos Gage and drawn by Javier Rodríguez and Alvaro Lopez.
 It involved Spider-Man tracking down Blackout after the latter kidnapped Aunt May.

 The second annual was written by Gage and drawn by Rodríguez and focused on Phil Urich's relationship with his uncle Ben Urich.

 Reception

 Initially when it was announced that Marvel was killing off Peter Parker and that his body would be taken over by Doctor Octopus it was criticized universally by fans of the previous series.
 However, as the series progressed, some critics were won over by the fresh approach and its smart writing.